Silang, Cavite: Contemporary history

 On January 22, 2023, the municipality was certified by Guinness World Records as volunteers from the municipal government and the Catholic parish church successfully lit 621 candles in a world record attempt for longest line of candles lit in relay, surpassing 366 set in India in 2016.
 The attempt was held to commemorate the feast of Nuestra Señora de Candelaria.

 Geography

 The municipality of Silang is 23 km from Imus and 43 km south of Manila.
 It is bounded by General Trias, Dasmariñas, General Mariano Alvarez, and Carmona to the north, Biñan, Santa Rosa, Cabuyao, and Calamba to the east, Tagaytay to the south, and Amadeo to the west.

+Silang is located in the eastern section of Cavite.
+It is home to the Philippine National Police Academy, PDEA Academy, and International Institute of Rural Reconstruction head office.
+The Adventist University of the Philippines, Philippine Publishing House Headquarters.